Megabit/Blazorise/Documentation/Blazorise.Docs/Pages/Blog/2024-07-19_HowToStyleBlazoriseComponents/Index.md

 </Alert>
 ```

+> Notice that the parameter is spelled in Uppercase, that is because it is a Blazor parameter!

 ### Theming

 Blazorise has support for themes.
-Customize Blazorise with your theme.
-You can change the colors, the typography and much more using themes.
+You can customize Blazorise with your own theme!
+Change the colors, the typography and much more using themes.

 To learn more about theming, head over to the [documentation page](https://blazorise.com/docs/theming)

 ## Limitations of CSS Isolation

-Blazorise just like other Blazor frameworks has a limitation with CSS isolation, you see, CSS Isolation works by compiling the CSS styles and bundling them up with the Assembly.
+Blazor at the date of posting this blog, has a limitation with CSS isolation, you see, CSS Isolation works by compiling the CSS styles and bundling them up with the Assembly at compile time.

-CSS isolation occurs at build time.
+CSS isolation occurs at compile time.
 Blazor rewrites CSS selectors to match markup rendered by the component.
 The rewritten CSS styles are bundled and produced as a static asset.
 The stylesheet is referenced inside the `<head>` tag ([location of `<head>` content](https://learn.microsoft.com/en-us/aspnet/core/blazor/project-structure?view=aspnetcore-8.0#location-of-head-and-body-content))

 The following `<link>` element is added by default to an app created from the Blazor project templates: